jimmoua1/jimmoua1/README.md

 # Hello 👋 my name is Jim Moua

 - 🔭 I’m currently working on ...
-Front-End Mini Projects
+Amazon-Clone
-- 🏫 I'm currently still going to ...
+- 🏫 I'm currently graduated from ...
 Lambda School
 - 🌱 I’m currently learning ...
-Python and Computer Science
+HTML, CSS, JavaScript, and React
 - 👯 I’m looking to collaborate on ...
 React
-- 🤔 I’m looking for help with ...
-Algorithms and Data Structure
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ... jimmoua4@gmail.com
 - 😄 Pronouns: ...
 He/Him